OutOfStack/game-library/README.md

     make run
     ```

-All _Optional*_ steps are required for full functionality but not required for minimal install.
+_Optional*_ steps are required for full functionality but not required for minimal install.

 Refer to the [List of Make commands](#list-of-make-commands) for a complete list of commands.